casualwriter/casualwriter.github.io/powerchrome/index.md

 ## Get Started

-### Download and Run
+### Download and Run    {download}

-1. Download [powerchrome-0.60-with-runtime.zip](https://casualwriter.github.io/download/powerchrome-0.60-with-runtime.zip) and unzip the all-in-one package.
+1. Download [powerchrome-0.62-with-runtime.zip](https://casualwriter.github.io/download/powerchrome-0.62-with-runtime.zip) and unzip the all-in-one package.
 2. Run `powerchrome.exe`.
 3. `powerchrome.html` will be loaded to demonstrate how PowerChrome works with an HTML desktop application.